Arlington, Washington: Media

 The Olympic Theatre in downtown Arlington, which operated as the city's lone movie theater from 1939 to 2014.

-Arlington has one weekly newspaper, The Arlington Times, which has been published in the Arlington area since 1890.
-It has been under common ownership with the Marysville Globe since 1964; Sound Publishing, which acquired both papers in 2007, suspended their publication in March 2020 in the wake of the COVID-19 pandemic.
-The Herald in Everett serves the entire county, including Arlington, and prints daily editions.
-Arlington is also part of the Seattle–Tacoma media market, and is served by Seattle-based media outlets including The Seattle Times; broadcast television stations KOMO-TV, KING-TV, KIRO-TV, and KCPQ-TV; and various radio stations.
+Arlington was formerly served by one weekly newspaper, The Arlington Times, which had published in the area since 1890 and had been under common ownership with the Marysville Globe since 1964.
+Sound Publishing, which acquired both papers in 2007, suspended their publication in March 2020 in the wake of the COVID-19 pandemic; it also owns the Everett-based Daily Herald, which serves the entire county, including Arlington.
+Arlington is additionally part of the Seattle–Tacoma media market, and is served by Seattle-based media outlets including The Seattle Times; broadcast television stations KOMO-TV, KING-TV, KIRO-TV, and KCPQ-TV; and various radio stations.

-Arlington has been part of the Sno-Isle Libraries system, which operates public libraries in Island and Snohomish counties, since its inception in 1962.
+Attempts to establish a library in Arlington date as far back as 1900 when a reading room acquired 55 books for public lending; another circulating library was organized in December 1905.
+An official public library was established in October 1912 with the formation of a library association; its first building was on Third Street and Railroad Avenue.
+The library moved in 1925 to the city hall; the library association continued to operate it until the city council passed ordinances to operate it in November 1955, with city-based operations effective January 1, 1956.
+Planning for a new library building began around that time, with funding kickstarted via the sale of a house on McLeod Avenue bequeathed to the library then that was deemed too expensive to maintain; a $6,000 bond issue for the new building was approved by voters in November 1960.
+Groundbreaking on the new library building at McLeod Avenue and Third Street was held in March 1961; it was finished the same year, with the dedication held on October 21.
+In the meantime, the Arlington city council negotiated with the Snohomish County Library in May 1961 to have the latter operate the library; the city became part of the Sno-Isle Libraries system when the latter merged with its Island County counterpart the following year.
 A 5,055 sqft library near downtown Arlington opened on June 28, 1981, and holds over 54,000 items.
 It was originally owned by the city government and was transferred to Sno-Isle in 2021 as part of preparations for a renovation, which had been planned since the 2000s.
 Sno-Isle identified the Arlington Library as a top priority for renovation and expansion in 2016, while also emphasizing the need for a new library to serve Smokey Point.
 A pilot library for Smokey Point opened in January 2018, using a leased retail space.
 Arlington had a single-screen, 381-seat movie theater, the Olympic Theatre in downtown Arlington, that operated from 1939 to 2014.